 3.6 Use of Screw Anchors

 Anchors are more suitable for locations where they can be easily installed.
 They utilize the strength of the soil to resist the buoyancy force.
 The greater the strength of the soil in which the anchors are installed the higher the buoyancy force that can be resisted.
 Anchors are mostly used in Liquefiable soil or flood plains.
 They are driven into the soil below the liquefiable layers (layer of soil with appropriate strength) to resist the buoyancy force.
-Prior to installation of anchors detailed survey and soil analysis of the location should be performed, this will determine the minimum depth the anchors will be driven into the soil.
+Before the installation of anchors detailed survey and soil analysis of the location should be performed, this will determine the minimum depth the anchors will be driven into the soil.
 Anchors are installed in pairs one on either side of the pipeline.
 During the design, the mean design load of anchors, straps, and soil data shall be specified by the engineer these data shall be utilized by the manufacturer to manufacture the anchors.

 Figure 7: Screw Anchor Design

-4 Worked Example
+4 Worked Example: Pipeline Buoyancy

 A 56” Gas pipeline designed as per ASME B31.8 is to be installed onshore, the specified burial depth is 0.8m.
-After survey activities it was discover that a section of the pipeline route is subject to seasonal flooding, The water table occasionally rise to about the ground level.
+After survey activities it was discovered that a section of the pipeline route is subject to seasonal flooding, The water table occasionally rise to about the ground level.

 Perform an analysis to check if the pipeline will float and propose appropriate mitigation.